unfunk/Ghost.py/ghost/docs/index.rst

 First you need to install **PyQt** or **PySide**.
 This will require to install the QT framework first.
 You can find PyQt in the following link http://www.riverbankcomputing.com/software/pyqt/download

-Then we need to install Ghost.py and flask for the testing.
+Then you need to install Ghost.py and flask for the testing.

 Installing Flask::